grafana/grafana/docs/sources/panels/visualizations/geomap.md

 ## Base layer

 Base layer loads in a blank world map from the tile server to the Grafana panel.
-There are several base layer options currently available for you to choose from, each with their specific configuration options to style the base map.
-Default base layer is automatically set to use CartoDB base map, but can be specified through the `.ini` configuration file.
+There are several base layer options available for you to choose from, each with their specific configuration options to style the base map.
+Default base layer is CartoDB base map, but can be specified differently through the `.ini` configuration file.

 ### Configure the default base layer with provisioning